ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 8. ☯️ Optional: For [automatic cleanup](../BAT-and-UTIL-files-1/clean-up-AI-transcription-trash-files) of leftover AI files across an entire computer:
     - Always be running  the ```Everything``` service, which comes with TakeCommand ([TCC](https://jpsoft.com/all-downloads/all-downloads.html))
     - Use ```start-everything.bat``` or ```start EVERYTHING.EXE -startup``` to start it, if it doesn’t start automatically.
+    - ```clean-up-AI-transcription-trash-files``` is the command to clean up our trash.
+Insert it into your startup/autoexec.bat equivalent and this system won’t leave any trash anywhere.

 &nbsp;